CareStart is intended for use by medical professionals

 Testing is limited to laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, that meet the requirements to perform moderate, high, or waived complexity tests.
 This test is authorized for use at the Point of Care (POC), i.e., inpatient care settings operating under a CLIA Certificate of Waiver, Certificate of Compliance, or Certificate of Accreditation.

-As of July 16, 2021, the FDA has granted an additional shelf-life extension for CareStart , from nine months to twelve months.
+As of December 2nd, 2021, the FDA has granted an additional shelf-life extension for CareStart , from twelve months to sixteen (16) months.
 Please view the Official Notification Letter for more information on expiration dates.

 The CareStart™ COVID-19 Antigen test has not been FDA cleared or approved.
 This test has been authorized by FDA under an EUA for use by authorized laboratories and at the Point of Care by medical professionals operating under a CLIA Certificate of Waiver, Certificate of Compliance, or Certificate of Accreditation.
 This test has been authorized only to detect the presence of the SARS-CoV-2 nucleocapsid protein antigen, not for any other viruses or pathogens; this test is only authorized for the duration of the declaration that circumstances exist justifying the authorization of emergency use of in vitro diagnostics for detection and/or diagnosis of COVID-19 under Section 564(b)(1) of the Act, 21 U.S.C. § 360bbb-3(b) (1), unless the authorization is terminated or revoked sooner.